• Aboutus

 Question: In what way do chatbots actually “understand” natural spoken language?Answer: By converting text into some sort of numerical representation (embedding), chatbots use a combination of various machine learning model types (e.g., especially, large language models (LLM)) that are trained with enormous volumes of written text data to identify possible patterns in, possible meanings of, and possible next word(s) and/or response(s).
 In other words, this is simply statistical pattern matching (and not “comprehension” as humans experience it), yet statistically-based pattern matching can mimic comprehension in many instances.

 Question: How is Natural Language Processing (NLP) used by chatbots?Answer: The purpose of using NLP for a chatbot is to take a user’s input and break it down into its various components, including tokens (words), parts of speech (nouns, verbs etc.), entities (the people, places, organizations, etc., that are mentioned), intent (what the user wants), and sentiment (how the user feels).
-After breaking down the user’s input in this way, the chatbot will use this structured representation to select an answer from a database or generate a response based on the information provided.
+After breaking down the user’s input in this way, the chatbot will use the structured representation to select an answer from a database or generate a response based on the input.

 Question: How do chatbots deal with ambiguity, slang, or typos?Answer: Modern Models are trained to learn and be able to make inferences about what a user means based upon the users’ context (even if the user made spelling mistakes or uses slang), based upon training data that includes all kinds of “noisy” (e.g., incomplete or grammatically incorrect) data from real users; and thus will find the most likely interpretation by comparing the user’s input to the hundreds of thousands of examples they have learned from in their database.

 Question: How do the language understanding abilities of AI-powered chatbots differ from those of rule-based chatbots?Answer: Chatbots that are based on the “if–then” rule model will use static keywords to find a match (or lack thereof) for each user question/input, and these types of chatbots will quickly fall short when users ask the same question but with a different phrase.
-Chatbots that use machine learning and/or deep learning can learn to respond to many variations of the same question and allow users to communicate in an open-ended/conversational way.
+Chatbots that use machine learning and/or deep learning can learn to respond to many variations of the same question, allowing users to communicate in an open-ended/conversational way.

 Question: Are today’s AI-based chatbots able to understand language as we do?Answer: No—not yet.
-Today’s chatbots do not have the ability to be conscious, possess intentionality, or have a “grounded” experience (i.e., a direct experiential connection to the world around them).
+Today’s chatbots lack the ability to be conscious, possess intentionality, or have a “grounded” experience (i.e., a direct experiential connection to the world around them).
 Instead, they work by statistically modeling the relationships within language.
 While today’s chatbots can reason with us and converse in ways that resemble human conversation, this “understanding” of ours is fundamentally different from what we call “cognitive understanding.”

 Previous Post